Top 7 Graphic Design Trends (2021-2023)

 After the controversial Google icon redesign in late 2020, it’s likely that colorful geometric blocks and circles, exemplified by the above Google Pixel images, will continue to gain popularity over the next year.

-The design agency that created the visuals named Bauhaus as a source of inspiration for their composition.
+In a Behance post, the design agency that created the visuals named Bauhaus as a source of inspiration for their composition.

 Searches for the term “Bauhaus” have increased 100% in the last 5 years.